ideasonpurpose/docker-wordpress-dev/README.md

 ### Dockerfile

 This project's Dockerfile is based on the official WordPress image.
-We add [Xdebug](https://xdebug.org/), the [ImageMagick](http://www.imagemagick.org/) PHP extension and enable all PHP debug settings.
+We add [Xdebug](https://xdebug.org/), the [ImageMagick](http://www.imagemagick.org/) PHP extension, SSH and enable all PHP debug settings.

 ### Shell Scripts